How does aeration help your lawn

 In addition to supplying oxygen, improved oxygen circulation also helps reduce soil compaction.
 When the soil is compacted, it becomes denser and less permeable, inhibiting the movement of water, air, and nutrients.
 When water cannot properly penetrate the soil, it leads to surface runoff and a wasteful use of water resources.
 Aeration helps create channels for water to infiltrate the soil, preventing run-off and facilitating better moisture retention.

-See also Will red worms aerate my lawn
+See also Can i aerate my lawn in may

 A well-aerated lawn is also better equipped to handle extreme weather conditions.
 During periods of heavy rainfall, aerated soil can absorb water more efficiently, reducing the risk of waterlogging and soil erosion.
 Similarly, when faced with drought or heat stress, the increased oxygen circulation in the soil helps the grass roots access water and nutrients more effectively.